leanprover/fp-lean/functional-programming-lean/src/getting-to-know/functions-and-definitions.md

 This error occurs because Lean allows number literals to be _overloaded_.
 When it makes sense to do so, natural number literals can be used for new types, just as if those types were built in to the system.
-This is part of Lean's mission of making it convenient to represent mathematics, and different branches of mathematics use number notati on for very different purposes.
+This is part of Lean's mission of making it convenient to represent mathematics, and different branches of mathematics use number notation for very different purposes.
-The specific feature that allows this overloading does not replace defined names with their definitions before looking for overloading, which is what leads to the error message above.
+The specific feature that allows this overloading does not replace all defined names with their definitions before looking for overloading, which is what leads to the error message above.

-This can be worked around by providing the type `Nat` on the right-hand side of the definition, causing `Nat`'s overloading rules to be used for `38`.
+One way to work around this limitation is by providing the type `Nat` on the right-hand side of the definition, causing `Nat`'s overloading rules to be used for `38`.
 The definition is still type-correct because `{{#example_eval Examples/Intro.lean NaturalNumberDef 0}}` is the same type as `{{#example_eval Examples/Intro.lean NaturalNumberDef 1}}`—by definition!

+Another solution is to define an overloading for `NaturalNumber` that works equivalently to the one for `Nat`.
+This requires more advanced features of Lean, however.

-Another way to work around the issue is to define the new name for `Nat` using `abbrev` instead of `def`.
+Finally, defining the new name for `Nat` using `abbrev` instead of `def` allows overloading resolution to replace the defined name with its definition.
 Definitions written using `abbrev` are always unfolded.
 For instance,
 ```Lean